pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/saml/gsuite.md

     > **Important:** Do not change the value of Name ID Format value once your users have started using Pulumi---not even switching its value between `EMAIL` or `PERSISTENT`.

 1. The final step---attribute mapping---is optional, but you may wish to specify proper first and last names for your Pulumi users, based on their Google account profiles.
-The Pulumi service expects to receive these fields as `firstName` and `lastName`, respectively.
+The Pulumi Cloud expects to receive these fields as `firstName` and `lastName`, respectively.

     Once you add them, select **Finish**.